thunderclient/thunder-client-support/docs/filters.md

 <a name="scripting"></a>

 # Scripting
-- There are two ways you can write custom scripting in Thunder Client.
+There are two ways you can write custom scripting in Thunder Client for advanced use cases.
-1. **Inline Scripting:** You can write code inside the Thunder Client views.
+1. **Inline Scripting:** You can write javascript code inside the Thunder Client views.
-2. **Custom Filters(External JS Files):** You can write code in javascript files and attach it to a collection.
+2. **Custom Filters(External JS Files):** You can write code in separate javascript files and attach it to a collection.

 ## Inline Scripting